CUBRID/cubrid-manual/en/sql/tuning.rst

         GROUPBY (time: 0, sort: true, page: 0, ioread: 0, rows: 5)
     '

-On the above, later lines of "Trace Statistics:" are the output of the query trace.

-The following are the items of trace statistics.
+The following are the explanation regarding items of trace statistics.

 **SELECT**